trinker/textclean/README.md

 be more intuitive, better named, and faster.
-Tools are geared at checking for substrings that are not optimal for analysis and replacing or removing them (normalizing) with more analysis friendly substrings (see Sproat, Black, Chen, Kumar, Ostendorf, & Richards (2001) &lt;<doi:10.1006/csla.2001.0169%3E>) or extracting them into new variables.
-For example, emoticons are often used in text but not always easily handled by analysis algorithms.
+Tools are geared at checking for substrings that are not optimal for analysis and replacing or removing them (normalizing) with more analysis friendly substrings (see Sproat, Black, Chen, Kumar, Ostendorf, & Richards, 2001,
+<doi:10.1006/csla.2001.0169>) or extracting them into new variables.
+For
+example, emoticons are often used in text but not always easily handled by analysis algorithms.
 The `replace_emoticon()` function replaces emoticons with word equivalents.

 Other R packages provide some of the same functionality (e.g., **english**, **gsubfn**, **mgsub**, **stringi**, **stringr**,